 What To Look for in a pair of Compression Shorts

 Compression shorts, like compression tights or compression socks which share much of the same technology, offer measured gradients of compression.
 Common compression levels for athletic gear is in the 15-25 mmHg range, a range which studies have shown aid in athletic recovery between workouts or sporting events.
+We did an entire piece on what get for the money at various price points when buying compression shorts.
+Check it out if you want to do a deep dive.

 Our favorite compression shorts typically come from the makers Zoot, Pearl Izumi, 2Xu, CW-X, and some others.
 Those makers are in tune with the demands of serious athletes, and we find their compression shorts to be top-notch.
 We have an entire section on compression shorts reviews if you want to learn more.